eapache/starscope/doc/USER_GUIDE.md

 -------

-To query the starscope database, pass the `-q` or `--query` flag with an argument in the following format: `[FILTERS],TABLE,QUERY`.
+To query the starscope database, pass the `-q` or `--query` flag with an argument in the following format: `[FILTERS,]TABLE,QUERY`.
 For example, `-q calls,new` would list all callers of `new` and `-q defs,bar` would list places that define a method or class named `bar`.
 See the [language support documentation](LANGUAGE_SUPPORT.md) for a list of the most common tables, or use